dushi27/depot/README.md

 ##E-commerce Web App

-Depot is a business to consumer e-commerce application built based on Agile Web Development (4th edition).
-Currently the application is live on <a href="http://bookz.herokuapp.com/">bookz.herokuapp.com</a>.
-Please feel free to explor the website.
-Note that Admin username: john and password: john2014.
+Depot is a business to consumer e-commerce Ruby on Rails application built based on Agile Web Development (4th edition).
+Currently the application is live on <a href="http://bookz.herokuapp.com/">bookz.herokuapp.com</a> using Heroku cloud server.
+Please feel free to explor the consumer interface and the admin interface of the application (admin username: john and password: john2014).
+The application also utiliese Mendrill email API, Google Analytics for Analytics.

 The following documentation describes how to;